 New Spring, New Stones

-"You're willing to throw away everything for this?
+Xanth found himself approaching the bottom of the staircase that wound it's way from their home at the top, down the trunk of the massive cedar tree, Trynn still hissing in his ear.
+Xanth furrowed his brows and looked annoyed over his shoulder at his grey haired companion.
+"Damn it Trynn, leave it alone," the younger man said."You're willing to throw away everything for this?
 You don't even know what we're getting into here.
 You don't see any of it, do you?"
 Trynn's voice had an edge of panic to it, something that was there a lot lately.
 The once stoic and proud leader now crippled and desperate pulled at his hair and tugged at Xanth's shoulder.
 Xanth resisted and pulled away from Trynn, taking his last step to the ground when Trynn pushed him off balance.
 Xanth spun, his hand reaching for the top of the handrail, but missed and he fell in an unceremonious heap on the frozen path.
 He winced slightly and reached out his hand to Trynn, who helped him up.

 "Don't you remember when we were so much younger how moving and exploring were as important as anything to us?"
 Xanth stood again, and hooked his arm around the older man's arm and lead him away from the tree toward the edge of the meadow.